Performance Enhancement Indian Medical PG Practice Questions and MCQs

 Performance Enhancement Explanation: **Explanation:**

 The **Lachman test** is considered the most sensitive and reliable clinical test for diagnosing an acute **Anterior Cruciate Ligament (ACL)** injury.
 It is performed with the knee in 20–30° of flexion.
 The examiner stabilizes the femur with one hand and applies an anterior force to the proximal tibia with the other.
-A positive result is indicated by increased anterior translation of the tibia or a "soft/mushy" end-point.
-It is superior to the Anterior Drawer test because, at 30° flexion, the secondary stabilizers (like the posterior horn of the medial meniscus) are less likely to provide a false sense of stability.
+A positive result is indicated by increased anterior translation of the tibia or a "soft/mushy" end-point compared to the unaffected side.

 **Analysis of Incorrect Options:**

-* **Bryant’s test:** Used to assess **Developmental Dysplasia of the Hip (DDH)** or proximal femoral shortening.
-It involves measuring the vertical distance between the anterior superior iliac spine (ASIS) and the tip of the greater trochanter.
+* **Bryant's test:** Used in the assessment of **Developmental Dysplasia of the Hip (DDH)**.
+It involves measuring the vertical distance between the anterior superior iliac spine (ASIS) and the greater trochanter (Bryant’s triangle).

-* **Hamilton’s test (Ruler test):** Used in **Shoulder Dislocation**.
-In a normal shoulder, a straight edge cannot touch the acromion and the lateral epicondyle simultaneously; in a dislocation, it can.
+* **Hamilton’s test (Ruler test):** Used to diagnose **Shoulder Dislocation**.
+In a normal shoulder, a straight edge cannot touch the acromion and the lateral epicondyle of the humerus simultaneously; in dislocation, it can.

 **High-Yield Clinical Pearls for NEET-PG:**

-* **Pivot Shift Test:** This is the most **specific** clinical test for ACL insufficiency (indicates anterolateral rotatory instability).
+* **Pivot Shift Test:** Most specific test for ACL deficiency, indicating anterolateral rotatory instability.

-* **Segond Fracture:** An avulsion fracture of the lateral tibial condyle; it is pathognomonic for an ACL tear.
+* **Segond Fracture:** An avulsion fracture of the lateral tibial plateau; it is pathognomonic for an ACL tear.

 More Performance Enhancement Indian Medical PG questions available in the OnCourse app.
 Practice MCQs, flashcards, and get detailed explanations.